WIWN: Move to Milwaukee area

-On March 11, 2022, WIWN filed a petition with the FCC to move its RF channel from low VHF 5 to high VHF 7, and to add a second distributed transmission system transmitter serving Fond du Lac County proper from north of St. Cloud.
+On March 11, 2022, WIWN filed a petition with the FCC to move its RF channel from low-VHF 5 to high-VHF 7, and to add a second distributed transmission system transmitter serving Fond du Lac County proper from north of St. Cloud.

-Technical information
+On November 21, 2023, it was announced that WIWN would be sold to Jimmy Swaggart and Sonlife itself, through the Family Worship Center Church, for $8.9 million; the sale was completed on January 24, 2024.
+Milwaukee Media retained WMKE-CD.

+Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: